marwanyasser2005/Thanaweya-Amma-2025/README.md

-# Thanaweya 2025 Results Portal - Marwan Yasser
+# Thanaweya 2025 Results Portal - Marwan Abdelghaffar

 A premium bilingual (Arabic-English) web portal for Egypt's Thanaweya Amma 2025 results.
 Built with Flask, the application offers a dynamic, animated, and accessible experience with search functionality by seat number or name.